jeffreygreenjr/Portfolio-frontend/README.md

 # Portfolio Website

 After completion of my Software Engineering Immersive Program, I decided to create my very own portfolio website using React.
-This portfolio website will include any/all materials needed by Recruiters, Hiring Managers, and/or fellow engineers/developers.
+This portfolio will include any/all materials needed by Recruiters, Hiring Managers, and/or fellow engineers/developers.
 As with all of my applications, this is mobile friendly so feel free to enjoy this on a computer, tablet, or phone.
 ## Screenshots

 ![Screen Shot 2022-06-28 at 11 11 37 PM](https://user-images.githubusercontent.com/102068506/176350238-6662cb01-7dac-42bb-bd86-f358738bcb45.jpg)